 The Butler Gallery is honoured to have been entrusted to caretake the artworks of Irish artist Tony O’Malley, donated to us by his wife Jane O’Malley upon our move to Evans’ Home.
-In addition to her own life as an artist, Jane O’Malley has tirelessly been preserving the legacy of the work of her late husband Tony O’Malley.
+In addition to her own life as an artist, Jane O’Malley worked tirelessly preserving the legacy of the work of her husband.
 Butler Gallery honours her work and dedicates this wing to the work of both artists.

 Tony O’Malley (1913 - 2003)